Lightstreamer/Lightstreamer-example-StockList-client-smarttv/README.md

 # Deploy #

 In order to run the demo please right-click on the eclipse project and press "Run As" -> "Run Current Project in Samsung Smart TV Emulator".
-The Emulator will be launched automatically and the demo will be deployed and started as soon as the Emultor goes up.<br>
+The Emulator will be launched automatically and the demo will be deployed and started as soon as the emulator goes up.<br>

 You may run the demo against your local server instead of using our online server @ [http://push.lightstreamer.com:80](http://push.lightstreamer.com:80).
 The server to which the demo will connect to is configured in the app/javascript/Main.js file.
 In this case, the example requires that the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) and [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) have to be deployed in your local Lightstreamer server instance.
 The factory configuration of Lightstreamer server already provides this adapter deployed.